Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ## Code Base

 Our code base is written in typescript.
-We have a script that automatically formats our code for us to keep everything looking clean, but we ask that you keep in mind [best practices](https://en.wikipedia.org/wiki/Best_coding_practices) when contributing to our repo.
+We have a script that automatically formats our code for us to keep everything looking clean, but we ask that you keep in mind things like formatting and other [best practices](https://en.wikipedia.org/wiki/Best_coding_practices) when contributing to our repo.

+### Boilerplate Component

+See the [boilerplate example](https://github.com/Esri/calcite-app-components/blob/master/BOILERPLATE_COMPONENT.md) on how to create a new Calcite App Component!

+### Styling

+### Testing

+### Browser Support